khushiiik/Weather-App/README.md

 ---

 ## 🌐 How to Use
-- Enter the city name in the search bar.
+- Enter the location name in the search bar.
 - Click the search button or press enter.
 - The app will display the weather data including temperature, humidity, and wind speed.
-- The background video and weather icon will change based on the current weather condition in that city.
+- The background video and weather icon will change based on the current weather condition in that location.

 ---